 Key Stage 5

-Both Maths and Further Maths are fully taught options, offering AS and A2 qualification in both.
-Classes are generally taught between two teachers; one teaching the Pure Mathematics and the other teaching the Applied Mathematics.
+A Level Mathematics is a popular course at HGS due to its academic rigour, strength of teaching and superb results.
+Classes are generally taught between two teachers: one teaching Pure Mathematics and the other Applied Mathematics.
 Full details of the courses offered by the Hitchin Schools Sixth Form Consortium are shown in the Consortium Prospectus.

 We currently follow the Edexcel 9MA0 course, which is linear and contains no coursework.

 For A Level Mathematics we follow: Edexcel 9MA0

 For A Level Further Mathematics we follow: Edexcel 9FMA